How Strong Leadership Can Boost Business Sales

 How The Hamper Emporium Can Help You Build Your Business

-From individual gift baskets for staff rewards and incentives, to team bonding lunch events, gourmet hampers are a great way to motive your team.
+From individual gift baskets for staff rewards and incentives, to team bonding lunch events, corporate hampers are a great way to motive your team.
 Put on a regular staff lunch with gourmet nibbles as way to reward sales performance.
 Welcome new team members with casual drinks and conversation.
 Or improve team cohesion by making a regular date for informal peer recognition.
 If it’s been a tough week, grab a drink together on a Friday afternoon and treat the team to a food and wine hamper and a cheese platter so you can all decompress before the weekend.

 Don’t forget your remote workers.
 Send a gift hamper as a thank you to acknowledge their ongoing contribution to business success.
 Invite them to join remotely to participate in lunch and learn sessions with the team.
 If you’re catering for your office staff, then send a mini hamper to staff working from home so they feel part of the team.